The Oratory Preparatory School

-The Oratory Prep School is a Roman Catholic day and boarding school for some 330 boys and girls aged from two to thirteen, founded in 1925.
+The Oratory Prep School is a Catholic day and boarding school for some 330 boys and girls aged from two to thirteen, founded in 1925.

 The school is co-educational and is separate from the nearby Oratory School, although they share a similar history.

 History

 The Oratory School was founded on 1 May 1859 in Edgbaston, a suburb in Birmingham, "for the education of [Roman Catholic] boys not destined to ecclesiastical estate", meaning not aiming to become priests.
 In 1922, the original school moved to Caversham Park near Reading, which offered better accommodation.

 In 1925, The Oratory Prep School was established with just four boys, at Rose Hill House, a Georgian-style country house in Emmer Green, less than a mile away from the main school.
 Its first Headmaster was Father Sebastian Ritchie, and by 1930 its numbers were up to thirty boys.

 By 1941, the school, based at Caversham Park, was taking boys only between the ages of six and thirteen.

 In 1941 Caversham Park was sold, and the prep school merged temporarily with Worth School, which was at Downside Abbey for the duration of the war.
 Two terms later, the Oratory School re-established itself for senior boys at Woodcote House, and three cottages in Exlade Street were used for classes for a few boys aged about 10 to 13, pending the re-establishment of a prep school.

 In 1946, The Oratory Prep School re-opened at the Old Ryde, a fine house at Branksome Park, Poole, with 35 boys.
 The school moved to its current site in 1969, with sixty acres of grounds, amid open countryside and woodland overlooking the Thames Valley, close to Reading.
 In 1977, a new Pre-Preparatory Department opened, with 21 children, who included girls for the first time.
 Under a new headmaster, Michael Randell, who took over in 1981, the school developed further and became fully coeducational.

 In 2019, the school became part of Bellevue Education.